 Prior to this, she was at Procter and Gamble and managed a number of their beauty brands including Max Factor, Olay and Oral B. In her spare time, Emma is Mum to three children and attempts to go to the gym.

-Mike joined Guide Dogs in 2011 after a long career in the Pharmaceutical Industry.
-Although initially qualified as a Chemist, Mike has spent most of his career working in people centred roles in Human Resources and Organisation Development arena.
-Mike leads the People and Performance directorate which has responsibility for HR, Learning and Organisation Development, Volunteering, Health & Safety and Legal & Compliance.
+Katie has spent most of her career working in people-centered roles in Human Resources.
+She is currently acting as Director of People and Performance, which has responsibility for HR, Learning & Organisation Development, Volunteering, Health & Safety, and Legal & Compliance.

 Maria Novell, Director of Fundraising